-Information architects develop and apply classification systems and database schemas, business processes and workflows to manage complex data sets and information resources.
+Information architects develop and apply classification systems, database schemas, business strategies, processes and workflows to manage complex data sets and information resources.
 Their work often involves researching, acquiring, and integrating diverse datasets.
 They design and evaluate information environments that are as varied as shopping sites, web portals, databases, search engines and directories, online financial services, social media sites, online communities, and mobile applications.

 An information architect's responsibilities can include: